💸 See if your business qualifies for a tax credit worth up to $26k per employee. 📞 Call Now: 855-979-9597

 When you’re getting a business loan, it’s best to plan ahead.
 Because sure, you may be able to get approved and funded all in one day, but it’s just as likely that you’ll have to wait a month or more.

-Your funding timeline will depend on things like the lender you go with, the type of loan you’re getting, and other factors.
+Your funding timeline will depend on the lender you go with, the type of loan you’re getting, and other factors.

 While you can’t control how long your lender takes, you can help move things along.
-Make sure you’re prepared with plenty of documentation, and stay in communication with your lender.
+Make sure you’re prepared with plenty of documentation—and be sure to stay in communication with your lender.

 We hope you get your loan quickly!